auca/com.391/Project.md

 ![Lighting Test](https://i.imgur.com/FKl3ZAS.png)

+6. Textured Plane Test

+Be able to compile and answer questions about textures.

+7. Material Properties Test

+Be able to compile and answer questions about material properties (depth testing, culling, blending, fog).

+8. Normal Maps (Bump Mapping) Test

+Add normal map support to the engine.

+9. General Usage Test (Final Project)

+1. Create one level (at least one rectangular room with textured ground and walls).
+2. Add at least one enemy type (the enemy should be a plane with texture-based sprite animation, enemies can move).
+3. Add the first-person player (the player should be the camera and an overlay mesh with texture-based sprite animation).
+4. Add the basic game logic (shooting, destroying enemies with ray intersection testing).

 ## Modifying the Build System

 For all your tests you need to add the following lines to the build script: